abpio/abp-commercial-docs/en/tutorials/book-store/part-2.md

 }
 ````

-* This class is derived from the `BookStorePageModel` instead of standard `PageModel`. `BookStorePageModel` inherits the `PageModel` and adds some common properties/methods those can be used by your page model classes.
+* This class is derived from the `BookStorePageModel` instead of standard `PageModel`. `BookStorePageModel` inherits the `PageModel` and adds some common properties & methods that can be used in your page model classes.
 * `[BindProperty]` attribute on the `Book` property binds post request data to this property.
-* This class simply injects the `IBookAppService` in its constructor and calls the `CreateAsync` method in the `OnPostAsync` handler.
+* This class simply injects the `IBookAppService` in the constructor and calls the `CreateAsync` method in the `OnPostAsync` handler.

 ##### CreateModal.cshtml